-After reviewing research from across the country, The Centers for Disease Control and Prevention (CDC), wrote a similar paper called “The Association Between School-Based Physical Activity, including Physical Education, and Academic Performance.”
+After reviewing research from across the country, The Centers for Disease Control and Prevention (CDC) wrote a similar paper called “The Association Between School-Based Physical Activity, including Physical Education, and Academic Performance.”

-The CDC concluded that “school boards, superintendents, principals, and teachers can feel confident that providing a recess to students regularly may benefit academic behaviors, while also facilitating social development and contributing to overall physical activity and its associated health benefits.”
+In the paper, the CDC concluded that “school boards, superintendents, principals, and teachers can feel confident that providing a recess to students regularly may benefit academic behaviors, while also facilitating social development and contributing to overall physical activity and its associated health benefits.”

-In 2017, in partnership with a group called SHAPE America (Society of Health and Physical Educators), the CDC came out with national guidelines for recess, recommending at least 20 minutes a day of recess for all students K-12.
+In 2017, in partnership with a group called SHAPE America (Society of Health and Physical Educators), the CDC came out with national guidelines for recess, recommending at least 20 minutes of recess a day for all students K-12.

 Are your children currently getting a regular recess period during school?
-They may not be.

 According to Edutopia, there are only five states that have a recess law on the books: Missouri, Florida, New Jersey, Rhode Island, and Arizona.
-Seven other states require between 20-30 minutes of daily physical activity for elementary schools, but the schools can choose to allocate that time to PE or recess.
+Seven other states require between 20-30 minutes of daily physical activity for elementary schoolers, but the schools can choose to allocate that time to PE or recess.